Giants spoil Packers international debut with 27-22 win

 Barkley took a direct snap and ran for a 2-yard touchdown in the fourth quarter to cap New York’s comeback.

-Rodgers then drove the Packers to the 6-yard line, but his pass on fourth-and-goal was swatted down at the line of scrimmage by safety Xavier McKinney with just over a minute left.
+Rodgers then drove the Packers to the 6-yard line, but his pass on fourth-and-1 was swatted down at the line of scrimmage by safety Xavier McKinney with just over a minute left.

 After Giants punter Jamie Gillan – the ” Scottish Hammer ” – ran out of the end zone for a safety, the Packers (3-2) got the ball back and set up a desperation pass, but Rodgers was sacked by Oshane Ximines at the Green Bay 29, fumbling as the clock ran out.